sudo-suadKF/Networking-Assignment/README.md

 ## Networking Assignment
 ### Deploying Nginx on an EC2 Instance & Connecting It to a Route 53 Domain
 This project walks through the full process of purchasing a domain in AWS Route 53, launching an EC2 instance running **Nginx**, assigning an **Elastic IP**, and linking everything together using DNS A-records.
-You’ll also learn how to customize the Nginx frontend.
+You’ll also learn how to customize the Nginx frontend and also how to enable HTTPS on your domain.

 ### Step 1: Purchase a Domain in Route 53
 - Navigate to **AWS Route 53** -> click **Get started**